Alabama State University Data & Information Overview

 Student Loan Debt

-The student loan default rate at Alabama State is 20.3%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Alabama State is 12.8%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do Alabama State Graduates Make?bachelor's degree recipients from Alabama State make around $27,700 per year during the early years of their employment.
-Unfortunately, this is 30% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Alabama State Graduates Make?students who graduate with a bachelor's degree from Alabama State make about $32,084 a year during their first few years of employment after graduation.
+This is about 24% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Alabama State University